-December 1832, then as Chapter 62 in the 1833 Book of Commandments, and as Section 71 in the 1835 Doctrine and Covenants and Section 72 in the 1833 Doctrine and Covenants.

-- Destructions on the waters (1-12)

-- Cursed waters (13-22)

-- Command the waters (23-29)

-- Preparing for the Coming of the Son of Man (30-39)

-Destruction on the waters (1-12)

-1 him who has all power.
-An appropriate beginning, given that the brethren could have felt quite powerless after their experiences on the river.

-2 O ye elders of my church.
-The Joseph Smith Papers editors surmise that the ten elders present for this revelation were Joseph Smith, Sidney Rigdon, Oliver Cowdery, Sidney Gilbert, William W. Phelps, Reynolds Cahoon, Samuel Smith, Ezra Booth, Frederick G. Williams, Peter Whitmer, Jr., and Joseph Coe.
-Some are mentioned in the revelation, while others' presence can be traced from other documents.17
+17 JSP, D2:39n214.

-2 whose sins are now forgiven you.
+- whose sins are now forgiven you.
 Many had sinned, been critical, and accusatory.
-After they worked things out among themselves, the Lord also offered forgiveness, with mercy extended to the humble.

-3 the inhabitants on either side are perishing.
+After they worked things out among themselves, the Lord also offered forgiveness, with mercy extended to the humble. - the inhabitants on either side are perishing.
 There was work to do in this area, even as the brethren had floated past many people.
-Some of them could go more slowly, preaching by the way.

-4 many dangers upon the waters.
+Some of them could go more slowly, preaching by the way. - many dangers upon the waters.
 Rivers were indeed dangerous places, with no dams or locks or other means of controlling them.
-The elders had experienced this and could now bear testimony of it, which many did, including William Phelps who first published this revelation the next year.

-5 especially upon these waters.
+The elders had experienced this and could now bear testimony of it, which many did, including William Phelps who first published this revelation the next year. - especially upon these waters.
 The declaration is not a universal warning for all waters, as some may have interpreted this section in the past.
-The Missouri River posed particular dangers and the thing these elders learned was that travelling here was not a good method for migrating Saints to use in the future.

-6 he that is faithful...shall not perish.
+The Missouri River posed particular dangers and the thing these elders learned was that travelling here was not a good method for migrating Saints to use in the future. - he that is faithful... shall not perish.
 Some popular interpretations use D&C 61 to justify some activities and some practices, such as missionaries not swimming.
 But this is a misuse of the text, as it clearly states that the faithful would be protected.
 The Lord even commanded Sidney Gilbert and William W. Phelps (v.
-7) to stay on the river.

-8 until you were chastened for all your sins.
-The Lord also allowed this event to bring out the contentions that were happening, help them work through them and humble themselves, and feel the needed reprimand for their mistakes.
+7) to stay on the river. - until you were chastened for all your sins.
+The Lord also allowed this event to bring out the contentions that were happening, help them work through them and humble themselves, and feel the needed reprimand for their mistakes. - be one.

-8 be one.
 The Lord was not pleased with their divisiveness and pride.
-A Zion society becomes such by repenting and unifying themselves.

-9 take their former company.
-William Phelps and Sidney Gilbert were instructed to continue together in the canoe, with the promise that they would be preserved (v.
+A Zion society becomes such by repenting and unifying themselves. - take their former company.
+William Phelps and Sidney Gilbert were instructed to continue together in their canoe, with the promise that they would be preserved (v.
 10).
 Their trip was urgent, because they had to get home and prepare their families to return to Missouri to settle (D&C 55:5).
 The others would be walking, so they took "needful" clothing (v.
 11), with Gilbert, as the agent, taking the rest of their supplies and money in the boat (v.
 12).